Statue of Robert Burns (Milwaukee): Unveiling ceremony

 The unveiling ceremony for the Burns Monument was held on Saturday, June 26, 1909, at 2pm.
-The day's events began as a crowd of several hundred assembled at the Plankinton House and moved in procession to the Burns Monument, led by the Caledonian Pipe Band.
+The day's events began as a crowd assembled at the Plankinton House and moved in procession to the Burns Monument, led by the Caledonian Pipe Band.
+By the time the group arrived at the statue for the unveiling, it was estimated that 2,000 people had assembled to watch the unveiling ceremony.

 An invocation was given to the attendees by Rev. Frederick Edwards.
 The Burns song, "There Was a Lad Was Born in Kyle" was performed by the Lyric Glee Club.
-Introductory remarks were given by the chairman of the day, Andrew D. Agnew.
-The statue was unveiled by Miss Juneau Theiline McGee, the great-great granddaughter of Solomon Juneau; the first mayor of Milwaukee.
-Approximately 2,000 people attended the ceremony.
+The statue was unveiled by Miss Juneau Theiline McGee, the great-great granddaughter of Solomon Juneau — the first mayor of Milwaukee.

-Judge Joseph V. Quarles gave an eloquent speech on Robert Burns and concluded with the official Presentation of the Burns Monument to the City of Milwaukee.
+Joseph V. Quarles gave an eloquent speech on Robert Burns and concluded with the official Presentation of the Burns Monument to the City of Milwaukee.
 "Mr. Mayor, in behalf of James A. Bryden, our neighbor and friend, I have the honor to tender this monument to the people of Milwaukee.
 Be pleased to accept it in their behalf and I doubt not that they will see to it that it is suitably protected and maintained."
 Mayor David Stuart Rose accepted the monument on behalf of the city.
 The Lyric Glee Club sang another famous Burns song, "Scots Wha Ha'e", for the audience.
 After the musical interlude, rhetorical addresses were given to the audience by John G. Gregory and Hon.
 Ogden H. Fethers.
 General Arthur MacArthur Jr gave an address to the audience about Scottish characteristics and poetry.

 Then, after calls from the crowd to hear from the donor, James Bryden spoke to the assembled audience.

 The exercises concluded with the audience and Lyric Glee Club singing the popular and well-known Robert Burns song, "Auld Lang Syne".

 Conservation

 James Bryden was President of the Saint Andrew's Society of the City of Milwaukee from 1898 to 1899.
 The members of the Saint Andrew's Society have helped celebrate and care for the Burns Monument over the many decades since James Bryden donated it to Milwaukee.

 Given the age of the Burns Monument, maintenance is required periodically to clean the statue of superficial corrosion and restore the protective coating.
 An editorial newspaper article in 1987 documented in detail the deteriorated state of several statues in Milwaukee, including the Robert Burns statue.
 In 1994, the Saint Andrew's Society of the City of Milwaukee, the Greater Milwaukee Committee, the Burns Club of Milwaukee, and other private donors funded cleaning and restoration of the Burns Monument.
 The respected monument conservator Douglas D. Kwart was hired to perform the statue conservation work.

 A formal rededication ceremony was held on August 28, 1994.
-In attendance where members of the Milwaukee County Government, Parks Department, Saint Andrew's Society, and the local Scottish community.
+In attendance were members of the Milwaukee County Government, Parks Department, Saint Andrew's Society, and the local Scottish community.